MicheleMassa802/R4f/README.md

 The app is not about caring less about the special occasions by making sure you dont worry too much about them, it is about making sure you can remember to make the special occasions special with the fast paced life we are all stuck in.

+Current Stage: CMD line interface development
-Current Stage: connection of front and back end Current Version: N/A
+Next Stage: Creation of C server to print HTML pages Current Version: N/A